 The ADSA will notify the student of the date of the PB meeting by sending a letter via email to the student's umassmed.edu account, providing at least 10 working days' notice before the date on which a PB is convened.
 The letter will also be mailed to the student's address as listed in PeopleSoft, via registered/certified mail.
 The ADSA will also forward to the student via email the information being presented at the PB meeting.
-The notification to the student and the accompanying materials will also be emailed to the student's Learning Communities Mentor.
-The student will be expected to review the materials and prepare a self-reflection regarding the reason for the referral to the PB.
-The self-reflection should be sent to the ADSA no later than 5:00 pm on the day before the PB hearing.
+The notification to the student and the accompanying materials will also be emailed to the student will be expected to review the materials and prepare a self-reflection regarding the reason for the referral to the PB.
+The self-reflection should be sent to the ADSA no later than 5:00pm on the day before the PB hearing.
 The ADSA will share the student's self-reflection with the members of the PB.

 The PB will receive the minutes of the AEB meeting(s) and any other pertinent information.
-Members of the PB are expected to review all materials prior to the PB meeting.
 The Chair of the AEB or HB will present the reason for the referral to the PB on the day of the meeting.
 A student must be invited but is not required to attend any PB meeting at which an adverse recommendation is being considered.
 Furthermore, any student may request to meet with the Chair of the PB in advance of the PB meeting.
 If the student wishes to meet with the Board, the student's request must be given in writing to the ADSA at least two working days prior to the PB meeting.
 A student who elects to be present for the PB hearing may bring an advocate into the hearing room with him or her.
 In a case in which no criminal charges are pending, the advocate can be any member of the university community.
 However, no parties shall be represented by legal counsel (this restriction includes faculty members and students other than the accused student who also have formal legal training).
 The role of the advocate is to assist the student in presenting his/her side of the case as effectively as possible.
-If criminal charges are pending, the student may bring an attorney as an advocate and the University may also choose to be represented by legal counsel.
+If criminal charges are pending, the student was an advocate and the University may also choose to be represented by legal counsel.

-The PB may call on the Chair of the AEB or HB, the ADSA, or any other faculty members, for clarification of process and issues, either before, during, or after the PB hearing.
-The PB may call additional meetings for further deliberation after the initial PB hearing, either in person or by secure video conferencing.
+The PB may call on the Chair of the AEB or HB, the ADSA, or any other faculty members, for clarification of process and issues, either during the PB hearing or after the hearing.
+The PB may call additional meetings for further deliberation after the initial PB hearing, either in person (ideally) or by conference call if necessary.
 The PB may also call the student back for additional clarification if needed.
 The PB will deliberate and make a recommendation to the Dean of the School of Medicine based on the information presented during the PB hearing and any follow-up information obtained during the course of the deliberations.